-Tips for Making Accessible Scans
+Making Accessible Scans

 - Avoid cutting off text or blocking it with your hands, bookmarks, etc. (If the text isn’t visible, it can’t be recognized!)

 - For best results, scan one page at a time.
-The OCR process will usually recognize text documents scanned two-up – that is,

-with two facing pages in a book or journal scanned the same time – as having two columns of text.
+- Most OCR software can recognize that documents scanned “two-up” — that is, with two facing pages in a book or journal scanned the same time — have two columns of text.
 However, two-up scanning often creates shadows and distortions that can prevent parts of the text from being correctly interpreted.

-If each page of your original has multiple columns of text, you should absolutely scan one page at a time.
+- If each page of your original has multiple columns of text, you must scan one page at a time.

 Documents That Will Need Special Attention